FyDXVI/cloud-computing-api/README.md

 2. Creating a CI/CD pipeline with GitHub Actions:
     - Testing the code upon creating a pull request
     - Building and publishing a Docker image with each merge into the `main` branch
-    - Deploying the Docker image on Azure App Service

 ## Project Structure